Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Evaluation

-\textbf{ROUGE} measures the recall of n-gram overlap between a generated text and a single reference \citep{Lin04a}.
-Notably, 46 papers use ROUGE from our selected works.
+\textbf{ROUGE} measures the recall of n-gram overlap between a generated text and a single reference (46 papers) \citep{Lin04a}.
 It is also known as ROUGE-$N$, where $N$ stands for the length of the n-grams used for the calculation (e.g., ROUGE-1 for unigrams, ROUGE-2 for bigrams, etc.).
 ROUGE-$L$ specifically considers the longest common subsequence between the generated text and a reference.
-Compared to the precision-based metric BLEU, ROUGE is recall-based, which means that including n-grams is more important than accurately matching the reference.
+Although ROUGE was originally recall-oriented, it is now often reported as ROUGE-F1, which additionally penalizes outputs that achieve high recall by adding irrelevant or excessive text.
 As an n-gram-based metric, ROUGE is inherently biased towards lexical similarity \citep{NgA15}.
 As a countermeasure, ROUGE-WE \citep{NgA15} adds soft lexical matching through word embeddings (making it a hybrid model-based metric).
 Here, the individual vectors of constituent tokens are multiplied to produce the vector for an n-gram.
+Just as BLEU, ROUGE is also not reliable for abstractive tasks with diverse outputs \citep{JADS547} and is susceptible to noisy text \citep{VaibhavSSN19}.

-\textbf{METEOR} is another overlap metric used by 32 studies from our selection \citep{BanerjeeL05}.
+\textbf{METEOR} is another overlap metric (32 papers) \citep{BanerjeeL05}.
 While BLEU captures precision and ROUGE recall, METEOR combines both into a single metric.
 A reordering penalty term punishes texts with the correct words that appear in the wrong order.
+Abstractive settings that introduce word-level changes from input to output, such as synonyms, still pose a limitation for the metric.
+This is because METEOR is also an overlap-based metric, similar to BLEU and ROUGE.

-\textbf{CIDEr} is a consensus-based metric that matches a single sentence to a set of reference sentences \citep{VedantamZP15a}.
-15 works use this metric.
-While originally developed for the image captioning task, many works apply it to other fields of text generation like summarization \citep{LiL21a, FabbriKMX21a, LuWWJ22}.
-It calculates the cosine similarity between 1- to 4-gram co-occurrences and captures precision, recall, grammaticality, and importance of words by down-weighting common n-grams.
+\textbf{CIDEr} is a consensus-based metric that matches a single sentence to a set of reference sentences (15 papers) \citep{VedantamZP15a}.
+While originally developed for the image captioning task, CIDEr is often used in various text generation tasks \citep{LiL21a, FabbriKMX21a, LuWWJ22}.
+It calculates cosine similarity between 1- to 4-gram co-occurrences and captures precision, recall, grammaticality, and word importance by down-weighting common n-grams.

-\textbf{chrF++} is a n-gram-based quality metric that computes n-grams on a character level instead of the token level \citep{Popovic17}.
-This makes chrF++ capabilities independent from language and tokenization.
-It improves correlation to human judgments thanks to added uni- and bigrams on the word level.
-A total of 13 out of 136 papers use a variant of chrF++.
+\textbf{chrF++} is an n-gram-based quality metric that computes n-grams on a character level instead of the token level (13 papers) \citep{Popovic17}.
+This makes chrF++ independent from language and tokenization.
+It improves correlation with human judgments by incorporating added unigrams and bigrams at the word level.